 Prompt: Compare the yearly financial statements of Apple and Microsoft for the year 2020.

-ChatGPT can assist in selecting a trading strategy by providing information and insights on different trading methods and techniques.
-For example, it can help learn trading options, momentum, etc.
+The ChatGPT model can assist in selecting a trading strategy by providing information and insights on different trading methods and techniques.
+For example, it can provide information on momentum, options trading, etc.

 Note: Remember that past performance is not a guarantee of future results and that traders should always do their own research and consult with a financial advisor before making any investment decisions.